Generative Adaptation of Dynamics to Environmental Shifts via Weight-space Diffusion: Introduction

-Our contributions can be summarized as follows: \begin{itemize} \item We propose modeling the conditional dependence of model weights on environments for cross-environment prediction, thereby generating expert model weights for new environments without finetuning. \item We construct weight graphs based on model architecture to preserve connectivity and design a functional loss for weight similarity perception.
-This significantly enhances the representational model's ability to model weight modalities. \item Extensive experiments on simulated and real-world systems demonstrate that 1M-parameter models generated by \texttt{EnvAd-Diff} for specific environments predict more accurately than 500M-parameter foundation models. \item We open-source the model zoo and checkpoints of four simulated PDE systems and one real-world system to foster further research in the dynamical system modeling community\footnote{Code will be available after review.}. \end{itemize}
+To address these challenges, we propose a novel generative meta learning framework, \underline{Dyna}mics-informed weight \underline{Diff}usion (DynaDiff).
+DynaDiff employs weight graphs to represent predictive models, aggregating weights into node features to preserve their inherent connectivity and accommodate arbitrary model architectures (challenge 1).
+It utilizes a node-attention Variational Autoencoder (VAE) to learn latent representations for the diffusion model, and incorporates a functional loss that measures similarity based on model output consistency rather than raw parameter values (challenge 2).
+For unseen environments where data is scarce, we design a dynamics-informed prompter, which distills both physical features and temporal dynamics from limited observations, thereby providing a highly informative prompt for the diffusion model (challenge 3).
+Our contributions can be summarized as follows: \begin{itemize}[leftmargin=*] \item We propose modeling the joint distribution of model weights on environments for cross-environment prediction, thereby rapidly generating expert weights for new environments without tuning. \item We construct weight graphs based on model architecture to preserve connectivity and design a functional loss for weight similarity perception.
+This significantly enhances the generative model's ability to learn effective representations of model weights. \item Extensive experiments\footnote{https://github.com/tsinghua-fib-lab/DynaDiff} on simulated and real-world systems demonstrate that DynaDiff improves cross-environment generalization, boosting average prediction accuracy by 10.78\% over competitive baselines. \end{itemize}